A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 💡 Teacher Tip: Looking for different ways to use scavenger hunts?

-We created a list of fun and useful ways to use our printable scavenger hunt card game, and these ideas could be used with other scavenger hunt activities as well.
+We created a list of fun and useful ways to use our printable scavenger hunt card game.
+These ideas could be used with other scavenger hunt activities as well.

 Scavenger hunts can help children develop their observation skills by teaching them to be more aware of their surroundings and notice details that they might otherwise miss.